Social-Impact-Network/docs/source/about-sinetwork.rst

 #.
 Dividend payments are regularly initiated by the beneficiaries of the projects in `DAI (Stablecoin) <https://medium.com/mycrypto/what-is-dai-and-how-does-it-work-742d09ba25d6>`_ through SI token to investors.
 #.
 SI Network operates several social impact projects.
 Investors of SI Token participate in the performance, risks and profits of all projects.
 #.
 All project impact values (e.g. KwH generated, Co2 saved) are stored in a tamper-proof database.
 #.
-Each of the project's impact values are publicly viewable and are not stored in an encrypted format.
+Each of the project's impact values are publicly available and are not stored in an encrypted format.
 #.
 Anyone can operate Social Impact Nodes (SI nodes) to increase the security and availability of stored impact values.
 #.
 The operation of SI nodes usually has no regulatory implication and no direct financial benefit for the operator.
 #.
 SI Token is a security token under European law.
 Buying and selling may be restricted in some countries.